 1. Branding and Visual Identity

 A brand guide usually contains your logo and its allowable variations, brand colors, and brand fonts.
 It can also go into more detail about best practices — such as what not to do with brand assets.
 This is useful for larger organizations whose branding may be handled by different departments, franchises, or partner businesses.
-But any business, large or small, will benefit from a brand identity simply because it’s best to have consistency across all visual materials.
+But any business, large or small, will benefit from a brand identity simply because it’s best to have consistency across all visual and graphic materials.

 Examples of Design for Branding and Visual Identity

 - Office stationery

 2. Marketing and Advertising Design

 Advertising is one of the most popular (and profitable) outlets of graphic design.
 Because marketing is so multifaceted, it actually overlaps with many other types of graphic design, such as packaging, publications, and more.

 There’s one unique thing at stake when it comes to advertising design: sales.
 When your marketing materials are concise, imaginative, and eye-catching, you’re bound to see a profit.
 This is why finding the right marketing designers is so important.

 Bonus points go to marketers who are able to craft powerful, moving messages.
 To quote advertising legend Leo Burnett: “Good advertising does not just circulate information.
 It penetrates the public mind with desires and belief.”